 Red velvet cakes seem to be popular with lots of people these days with a chocolate sponge coloured a bright red is paired with a classic cream cheese frosting.
 I decided to venture into the world of red velvet but in biscuit form by devising a recipe for Red Velvet Hazelnut Biscotti with White Chocolate Drizzle.

-Personally I am not a fan of brightly coloured foods so there is a slight reddish hue to these biscotti rather than a bright neon red.
+Personally I am not a fan of brightly coloured foods so there is a slight reddish hue to these biscotti rather than a bright neon red – I’ll leave this up to you.
 Leaving the brown also lets you know that these are flavoured with chocolate and the white flesh of the hazelnuts also stands out.
 I finish these biscotti with a drizzle of white chocolate to represent the cream cheese frosting of a red velvet cake.

 Make sure to check out the first 4 days of my 12 Days of Christmas too!

 40g granulated sugar